DefinitelyNotAGirl/TrinityOS/README.md

 <br><br>
 # **Compatibility with Applications written for Microsoft windows**
 ## C/C++, rust, Assembly, etc.
-I plan on creating a set of tools that would allow for the vast majority of "windows applications" written in C/C++,Rust or Assembly (or any other language that compiles down to machine instructions for that matter) to simply be ported to GEOS with little to no effort(mainly through the use of a cross-compiler).
+I plan on creating a set of tools that would allow for the vast majority of "windows applications" written in C/C++,Rust or Assembly (or any other language that compiles down to machine instructions for that matter) to simply be ported to TrinityOS with little to no effort(mainly through the use of a cross-compiler).
 For anyone unfarmiliar, this would mean that porting unreal engine games should require little to no effort so long the Developers of the individual game are willing to cooperate.
 (The Unreal Engine, for the most part just spits out machine instructions which have little todo with the operating system and everything todo with the CPU at hand)
 ## Java
-I intend on making sure that GEOS will ship with a fully functional JVM (Java Virtual Machine), therefore applications written in Java ***should*** pose no issues in terms of portability.
+I intend on making sure that TrinityOS will ship with a fully functional JVM (Java Virtual Machine), therefore applications written in Java ***should*** pose no issues in terms of portability.

 ## Python
 I intend on shipping with a fully functional python executable, therefore python applications ***should*** pose no issues either